• Skip to primary navigation

 February is the month of love with Valentine's Day being a celebration of the heart.
 But they say the way to a lover's heart is through their stomach, and although we completely agree, perhaps there may be a few different (but equally as delicious) routes to the organ of love.
 While we're all for doodling red and pink symmetrical hearts, there may be more to the human body that sparks romance between lovers, especially when it involves food.

-The five human senses; sound, smell, sight, touch and taste, each represent a piece of the nervous system and allows the human body to respond based on a multitude of exhilarations.
-And while we all favour or lean on specific senses when it comes to specific moments in the kitchen, it's the dishes that fully ignite and engage all five sense that truly create passion in lovers, or you know, chemistry.
+The five human senses; sound, smell, sight, touch and taste, each represent a piece of the nervous system and allow the human body to respond based on a multitude of exhilarations.
+And while we all favour or lean on specific senses when it comes to specific moments in the kitchen, it's the dishes that fully ignite and engage all five senses that truly create passion in lovers, or you know, chemistry.

 Green and Blacks Chocolate Bar opened with chocolate squares broken off

 To capture the magic of the senses, a dish must be interactive and should balance all five senses while isolating them to increase their power.
 Using rich dark Green & Black's chocolate, creamy coconut milk and a splash of almond liqueur, our Chocolate Fondue for Two recipe is silky, decadent, and perfect for dipping fun and fresh ingredients while igniting all the senses.
 What we love most about this recipe is the interactive activity between lovers.
-Just be sure to check if double dipping is allowed on your date night in.
+Just be sure to check if double dipping is allowed on your date-night-in.

 Overhead of Dark Chocolate Fondue for Two in a small cast iron pot surrounded by a chocolate bar, mint leaves, chips, strawberries, and bowls of raspberries and blackberries